-Please keep all dogs on leads and under control in the National Pinetum.
+Please keep all dogs on leads and under control in the National Pinetum, as well as around the Visitor Centre and car park.
 Sorry, no cycles or horses in the Pinetum at any time.

 The National Pinetum at Bedgebury and the National Arboretum at Westonbirt together form the National Arboreta, managed by the Forestry Commission.